dkmarley/dl4j-examples/README.md

 # Deeplearning4j NLP examples
 A Clojure port of some of the NLP examples for Deeplearning4j.
-So far, there are implementations of Word2Vec and Paragraph2Vec.
+So far, there are implementations of Word2Vec, Paragraph2Vec/Doc2Vec, SequenceVectors and GloVe.

 ## Usage
-Clone and then see the code in the 'comment' section for classifier.clj, sentences.clj & raw-text.clj. classifier.clj is the most interesting as it has an example for classification and also using the word vectors from the trained model with quite impressive results from such a small training set.
+Clone and then run the code in the 'comment' section in your REPL.
+The most interesting is the Paragrah2Vec classifier as it has an example for classification and also using the word vectors from the trained model with quite impressive results for such a small training set.